Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 - As first step, I have installed the [Gitpod extension](https://chrome.google.com/webstore/detail/gitpod-dev-environments-i/dodmmooeoklaejobgleioelladacbeki) for Chrome browser that I use.

-- Next, I created repository on [Github](https://github.com/) using the gitpod template provided by the [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).
+- Next, I created the repository on [Github](https://github.com/) using the gitpod template provided by the [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).

 - Then, I clicked on "Gitpod" button, which opened workspace in Gitpod, where I created my project.